This page outlines usage and tips for some of the most popular software being used on Spartan.

 pip install --user <package name>.
 This works well for pure-python packages, but you may encounter errors for those that link to other binary packages.

-R version 3.2.1 and 3.4.0 are installed on Spartan, along with some common packages.
+R versions from the 2.x and 3x series are installed on Spartan, along with some common packages.
 If a package you need is missing, you can either install it locally, or contact us to install it system-wide.

 MATLAB 2016a is installed on Spartan, along with all of the standard toolboxes.